CQCL/simplex/README.md

 ./test-simplex
 ```

-There is an option to perform some addition internal state validation during
+There is an option to perform some additional internal state validation during
 testing:

 ```shell